As a TV writer and showrunner, people often ask me how to break into Hollywood.

 Keep dreaming.
 Why would he waste his time developing your script when he could just as easily option a script that’s already in great shape?

 I’m not even the tiniest fraction as successful as Steven Spielberg, but the same logic holds for me when staffing for one of my shows.
-A few years ago, my partner and I were hired to be showrunners on a streaming network.
+Let me give you an example.
+A few years ago, my partner and I were hired to be showrunners on a new sitcom for a streaming network.
 The show didn’t have a big writing budget, so the network suggested we put together a staff of unknowns.
 This would’ve been the perfect opportunity for someone like you.
 You’d gain experience, earn a decent credit, and have a chance to work with two industry veterans.

 I’m not some heartless jerk.
-I like the idea of helping someone break into Hollywood, but hiring an entire staff of unproven writers filled me with anxiety.
+I like the idea of helping people break into Hollywood, but the thought of hiring an entire staff of unproven writers filled me with anxiety.
 The job of showrunner is stressful enough without the added burden of a writing staff that can’t turn in a solid first draft.

 I spent weeks reading submission after submission, and 99% of the scripts I read were mediocre at best.
 And these were from writers who had already cleared the first hurdle of getting signed with a reputable talent agency.

 We didn’t need mediocre writers.
 We needed a great writers.

 One day, one of the executive producers of the show handed me a script.
 I put my feet up on the desk, barely missing the tub of egg salad that I have to carry around all by myself, and cracked it open.
 I got about fifteen pages into it when I tossed the script aside and excitedly yelled, “Bring him in for a meeting.
 He’s hired!”
 And I meant it.
 I could tell that despite having no experience as a professional screenwriter, he knew how to write.
 I didn’t even need to finish his script.
 (Although I did finish it later.
 Or maybe it was the egg salad I finished.
 It doesn’t change the story, though.)